mylinuxforwork/dotfiles/README.md

 ## Wiki

-You can find the complete documentation of the ML4W Dotfiles in the Wiki.
-[Open the Wiki here](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/home)
+You can find the complete documentation of the ML4W Dotfiles in the Wiki. <b>[Open the Wiki here](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/home)</b>

 ## Screenshots